 She gripped Rory's hand, reveling in the feel of her husband's palm against her own, and threw him a glance.
 He shook his head—no, I don't know what he's doing either—and then she moved in closer to see what it was that had arrested his attention.

-His eyes were fixed in the middle distance, and there, glowing in the sunlight, was a girl.
+His eyes were fixed in the middle distance, and there, glowing in the sunlight, was a woman.
 She was beautiful, with wide cheekbones and a full mouth and voluptuous curls in her hair, which was shining gold under the bright light.
 Dressed very well indeed, checking a cell phone as she hurried through the park.
 Lovely, Amy thought, certainly pretty enough to catch a man's notice, but she looked sad somehow.